jfreeze/gce-freebsd/README.md

     mix release.init

+When deploying a project, the contents of the <code>priv/</code> directory are not stored in the <code>git</code> repository and must be recreated on the build machine.
+The default Phoenix method for doing this involves <code>brunch</code> and can be done inside a shell script, or now, with the updated Distillery, can be done with an Elixir plugin.

-and add a plugin to populate the <code>priv/</code> directory during deployments.
-Replace <code><ProjectName></code> with the name of your project.
+You can add that plugin to populate the <code>priv/</code> directory during deployments with the following script.
+Replace <code><ProjectName></code> with the name of your project and run

     \curl -sSL https://raw.githubusercontent.com/jfreeze/gce-freebsd/master/distillery-plugin.sh | bash -s <ProjectName>

-  # Edit rel/config.exs
+This script will add the plugin to <code>rel/config.exs</code>.

+Now edit <code>rel/config.exs</code> and change the default environment to <code>:prod</code>

     # Change default build to :prod
     # This sets the default environment used by `mix release`
     default_environment: :prod

-  # Add the newly added plugin to the :prod environment in rel/config.exs
-  # Remember to reference the name of your plugin instead of Elixirconf.
+Add the newly added plugin to the :prod environment in rel/config.exs Remember to reference the name of your plugin instead of Elixirconf.

     environment :prod do
       set plugins: [Elixirconf.PhoenixDigestTask]
       ...